e-boudhina/Complete-Blogging-CMS/README.md

 ## This project uses the following external libraries:

-* https://github.com/CodeSeven/toastr for displaying session messages.
+* https://github.com/CodeSeven/toastr => Toastr for displaying session messages.

-* https://summernote.org/ summernote editor to edit post body.
+* https://summernote.org/ => summernote editor to edit post body.

-* https://github.com/spatie/laravel-newsletter which provides an easy way to integrate MailChimp with Laravel.
+* https://github.com/spatie/laravel-newsletter => which provides an easy way to integrate MailChimp with Laravel.

 To Sign-up for a Mailchilp account visit:
 * https://mailchimp.com/